readonlylink/readonlylink-books/zguide/src/frontispiece.md

 - Ø Written by Pieter Hintjens, CEO of iMatix, and 100+ contributors.
 - Ø Available in paper from [O'Reilly](http://shop.oreilly.com/product/0636920026136.do).

+Upstream of this rendering is at [github.com/booksbyus/zguide](https://github.com/booksbyus/zguide).

-Source code if this Readonly.Link rendering is at [GitHub](https://github.com/readonlylink/readonlylink-books/tree/master/zguide).
+Source code of this Readonly.Link rendering is at [github.com/readonlylink/readonlylink-books](https://github.com/readonlylink/readonlylink-books/tree/master/zguide).

 Welcome to give feedback :)